 Why are you fasting?
 Is it for spiritual renewal, for guidance, for healing, for the resolution of problems, for special grace to handle a difficult situation?
 Ask the Holy Spirit to clarify His leading and objectives for your prayer fast.
 This will enable you to pray more specifically and strategically.
-Through fasting and prayer we humble ourselves before God so the Holy Spirit will stir our souls and awaken our church.
+Through fasting and prayer we humble ourselves before God so the Holy Spirit will stir our souls.

 WHAT KIND OF FAST SHOULD I DO?

 Pray about the kind of fast you should undertake.
 Many people take part in the Daniel Fast (vegetables and water).
 Before you fast, decide the following up front:

 How long you will fast – one meal, one day, one week, several weeks (Beginners should start slowly, building up to longer fasts).

 The type of fast God wants you to undertake (such as water only, or water and juices; what kinds of juices you will drink and how often).